Malabar Special Police

-The Malabar Special Police (MSP) is a paramilitary unit of the State Police of Kerala, India.
-This unit also trains new recruits and also helps the local police units to maintain law and order during emergencies.
+The Malabar Special Police (MSP) is an armed police battalion of the State Police of Kerala, India.
+MSP is headquartered in Malappuram, Kerala.
+The unit also trains new recruits and also helps the local police to maintain law and order during emergencies.
 During emergencies, this unit forms the riot police platoons fully equipped with riot gear.
 This police unit is known for its extraordinarily tough training, and the high quality of its firing and military drills.
+The MSP, initially known as Malappuram Special Police, originated in 1884 as a paramilitary unit tasked with managing the Malabar rebellion under British rule.
+Richard Hitchcock, the district superintendent of police for South Malabar at that time, advocated for the creation of this battalion, modeled after an Indian Infantry battalion.

 History

-Formed in 1884, the MSP were initially known as the Malappuram Special Police, having been quartered in Malappuram.
-Its initial personnel consisted of 80 Constables, 4 Native Head Constables, 4 Sergeants, a Bugler and a European Inspector, who were temporarily drafted into a special force to deal with periodical outbreaks by native Muslims Moplahs.
-The squad was made permanent in 1897.
+According to Kerala Police history, the unit dates back to the late 18th century when the local rulers of Kerala established armed paramilitary units to deal with the Moplahs.
+This function was later taken over by a group of 500 armed police officers, who were made responsible for collecting revenue from the Moplahs.
+The MSP was raised in 1884 as a temporary force under the name of Malappuram Special Police, since its headquarters were located in Malappuram, with a strength which consisted of 80 constables, 4 native head constables, 4 sergeants, a bugler and a British inspector.
+They were temporarily drafted into a special force and successfully suppressed a group of Mapilla villagers in Chembrassery.
+The squad was later made a permanent component of the police force in 1897.

 In the 1921 Moplah Revolt, Malabar (the present districts of Kannur, Wayanad, Kozhikode, Malappuram, Palakkad and parts of Thrissur) witnessed a wave of popular unrest and other law and order problems.
-Mr. Hitchcock who was then the District Superintendent of Police, South Malabar realized the imperative need to raise a special force, organized, armed and equipped on the lines of an Indian infantry battalion to deal effectively problems threatening public peace.
-This suggestion, strongly endorsed by the District Magistrate, was accepted by the Viceroy's Government on 30 September 1921, which then sanctioned a strength of 6 British Officers, 8 Subedars, 16 Jemadars, 60 Havildars and 600 Constables to be formed into 6 companies of Auxiliary Police.
+After MSP officers armed with Martini Henry single shot rifles failed to control the rebellion, Richard Hitchcock, the then District Superintendent of Police of South Malabar came up with the idea of raising a police unit armed and equipped similar British Indian infantry battalion to deal with the revolt.
+This suggestion, strongly endorsed by the District Magistrate, was accepted by the Viceroy's government on 30 September 1921, which then sanctioned the creation of 6 companies consisting of 6 British officers, 8 subedars, 16 jemadars, 60 havildars and 600 constables.
+The recruits were trained in Kannur and by an Indian Civil Service Officer, a Probationary Assistant Superintendent of Police and demobilized officers from the army.
+The force effectively suppressed the rebellion and gained fame due to its use of guerrilla tactics against the rebels.